mohammadMghi/slug/README.md

 ---------------------------------

-If slug was in database befor the code add number 1 2 3 4 ... to end up url .
+If slug was in database the code add number 1 2 3 4 ... to end up url .